townofdon/predictive-aim/README.md

 interceptHeading = | interceptPoint - turretPosition |
 ```

-The resulting intercept heading is the normalized vector from the turretPosition to the interceptPoint.
+The resulting interceptHeading is the unit vector from the turretPosition towards the interceptPoint.

-Multiply `interceptPoint` by turret projectile speed and you're good to go!
+Multiply `interceptHeading` by turret projectile speed and you're good to go!

 ## Gameplay Considerations